 A certain difficulty of being that I know too’

 Sylvian barely veils his influences in the lyrics here, with ‘the devil in the flesh’, ‘the iron in my soul’ and a ‘difficulty of being’ directly referring to Le Diable au Corps – a novel by Raymond Radiguet, Iron in the Soul by philosopher Jean-Paul Sartre and Jean Cocteau’s memoir La Difficulté d’être.
-Cocteau and Radiguet were close associates in the same artistic set and Sylvian seemed literally to find companionship in the pages of the books of these past greats.
+Cocteau and Radiguet were close associates within the same artistic set and Sylvian seemed literally to find companionship in the pages of the books of these past greats.
 ‘When I was reading Cocteau what fascinated me most was what normally fascinates most, the similarity of your feelings with the writer’s.
 It’s like stepping stones – it’s knowing that somebody trod that way before you or is going the same way, or is feeling very similar things.
 Reading things like that is useful, especially to isolated people like myself who don’t socialise very much, it builds up a confidence in a way or just a strength – you think, “it’s right what I’m doing.”’
-(DS, 1994)
+(1994)

 The striking cover photograph for ‘Red Guitar’ (featured above and taken by photographer Simon Gargette) includes a nod to Cocteau in the simple sketch of a guitar in the background, based on the singer’s own drawing in the style of the French writer.
 Sylvian’s fascination with the creatives and thinkers of the early twentieth century seems to have a parallel in his own friendship with McBean, which continued through correspondence for a time after their video shoot at West Wickham.
 Whilst Cocteau was never a member of the Surrealist movement, his creative output could certainly be considered surreal, and in Angus McBean Sylvian found someone with links to an era that he had hitherto only experienced in books.

 ‘Red Guitar’ is considered one of the most conventional tracks on Brilliant Trees, and in this context it’s easy to skim over the musical ingenuity displayed here.
 Mark Isham makes his first appearance for Sylvian, and far from being straightforward he admitted, ‘there’s been a couple of times when it’s taken me a while to figure out what the hell he’s doing.
 The changes on ‘Red Guitar’ for example, are very complex and non-traditional.
-There are certain accepted orders of chord relationships that most all music has, but this piece goes against all of those, and that gives it a wonderful mood and sense.’
-(1988) Alongside Isham’s spiralling brass there are piano colours from both Ryuichi Sakamoto and co-producer Steve Nye, the notes in one solo falling like crystal raindrops.
-Then there is the funk influence of Ronny Drayton and the late Wayne Braithwaite which is perhaps a surprise element in the mix on the song-based ‘Side A’ of the album, alongside the cultured guitar of Phil Palmer who would continue to appear all the way up to Rain Tree Crow.
+There are certain accepted orders of chord relationships that most all music has, but this piece goes against all of those, and that gives it a wonderful mood and sense’ (1988).
+Alongside Isham’s spiralling brass there are piano colours from both Ryuichi Sakamoto and co-producer Steve Nye, the notes in one solo falling like crystal raindrops.
+Then there is the funk influence of Ronny Drayton and Wayne Braithwaite which is perhaps a surprise element in the mix on the song-based ‘Side A’ of the album, alongside the cultured guitar of Phil Palmer who would continue to appear all the way up to Rain Tree Crow.

-Steve Jansen contributes his always immaculate and inventive drums and percussion, the care to produce just the right sound always evident: “‘Red Guitar’ snare was recorded in a stone stairwell at Hansa Studios, Berlin.
+Steve Jansen contributes his always immaculate and inventive drums and percussion, the care to produce just the right sound always evident: ‘‘Red Guitar’ snare was recorded in a stone stairwell at Hansa Studios, Berlin.
 The reverb created by the snare in the stairwell was then fed through a Leslie Hammond organ rotary speaker which spins, giving a stereo effect.
 This was added to the snare sound to create what you can hear, a sort of breathy modulation (the fact that the snare spring was not applied to the snare helps to create a more smooth, rounded sound).’
 (SJ, 2016)

 Steve’s passion for photography even crosses over into the music on this occasion.
 He told jansenphotographyblog, ‘The Canon A1 was fit for all purposes and has a great feel to it.
 It also sounds nice as can be heard on the downbeat at the end of the choruses of the song ‘Red Guitar’.
 It was something I wanted to try and it seemed to work.
 I had to find the correct shutter speed for the track tempo, but that was about it.’
 (2015)